 We'll get started with Sucuri first.

-You'll also find that the company enjoys a 4 out 5 star rating in the G2 Crowd review site.
+You'll also find that the company enjoys a 4 out of 5-star rating on the G2 Crowd review site.

 Once you have installed the plugin, you will need to generate a free API key.

-It is possible to generate the key from your website backend directly.
+It is possible to generate the key from your website directly:

-Sucuri Security’s dashboard primary view the integrity (or lack thereof) of your core files.
-This is because if a WordPress file has been compromised, it will have a different size and structure than the original file.
+This is because if a WordPress file has been compromised it will have a different size and structure than the original file.

-Any such changes might mean the site has been hacked.
+Any such changes might mean that the site has been hacked:

-You will also find the latest security audits logs conducted by the plugin.
+You will also find the latest security audit logs conducted by the plugin.